 - Ankles and feet (including plantar fasciitis)

-When we inject the amniotic allograft into an area of your body with damaged soft tissue, the allograft cells replace the damaged tissue with new, healthy tissue.
-The amniotic allograft cells have the potential to become regenerative replacements for cells your body loses through wear and tear, injuries, or painful joint conditions.
+When we inject the Wharton’s Jelly Allograft into an area of your body with damaged soft tissue, the allograft cells replace the damaged tissue with new, healthy tissue.
+The Wharton’s Jelly Allograft cells have the potential to become regenerative replacements for cells your body loses through wear and tear, injuries, or painful joint conditions.
 The injection is designed to protect, cushion, and lubricate the damaged soft tissue and/or joint(s).

 Additionally, increased scrutiny by various regulatory, accreditation, and professional associations have led to new regulations and standards addressing the issue of tissue management.
 Our labs products are processed with the highest level of scrutiny possible by the American Association of Tissue Banks.